casper-network/docs-archive/implementation/serialization-standard.rst

 The wasm module must contain a function named ``call`` which takes no arguments and returns no values.
 This is the main entry point into the contract.
-Moreover, the module may import any of the functions supported by the CasperLabs runtime;
+Moreover, the module may import any of the functions supported by the Casper runtime;
 a list of all supported functions can be found in :ref:`Appendix A
 <appendix-a>`.